top of page

 The action leading to his death

-The War diary for 26 August records: 9 men killed and 14 wounded by bombs dropped by aeroplane on wagon lines Near Swan Chateaux.
+The War Diary for 26 August records: 9 men killed and 14 wounded by bombs dropped by aeroplane on wagon lines Near Swan Chateau.

 Medals Awarded: